 Hailing from Zimbabwe, Nyasha holds several leadership roles within Special Olympics.
 At the 2018 Global Athlete Congress in the Dominican Republic, his fellow athletes elected him Chairperson of the Congress.
-As part of this role, as Chair of the Global Athlete Congress he serves on the Special Olympics International Board of Directors.
+As Chair of the Global Athlete Congress, he serves on the Special Olympics International Board of Directors.
 He is also a Global Health Messenger, advocating for health by teaching healthy habits and everyday fitness.

 At an early age, Nyasha was labeled “crazy” and placed in special classes where he was isolated without friends.
 He was self-motivated to train in athletics and decided to join his school’s team.
 He did not perform well the first time he competed and was called “useless” by the other students.
 This made him train even harder leading him to win his next race.

-In these recent years, Nyasha has emerged as a sought after speaker, sharing inspirational messages around the world.
-In his 1st year as a SSIGM, he delivered speeches and presentations on four continents.
+In these recent years, Nyasha has emerged as a sought-after speaker, sharing inspirational messages around the world.
+In his first year as a SSIGM, he delivered speeches and presentations on four continents.
 His speaking engagements include:

 - Special Olympics Headquarters - Washington, DC, USA, January 2019